Selecting the Right Technology and How to Keep it Relevant Long Term

 Technology is changing and evolving at an exponential rate.
 In the last 10 years we’ve seen the introduction and mass adoption of Uber (2009), the iPad (2010) and Snapchat (2011), all now ubiquitous and changing the way we interact and navigate our environment.
 In the last year alone, self driving trucks were introduced, and Space X launched and landed Falcon 9 upright and intact.

-So, it is no wonder that when we were at the American Museum Expo this past May, we kept getting the same feedback: This is all really cool, but how do we choose and invest in technology experiences that will be relevant and have impact long term?
+So, it is no wonder that we keep getting the same feedback: This is all really cool, but how do we choose and invest in technology experiences that will be relevant and have impact long term?

 Museums are experts at creating engaging spaces for their patrons.
 And technology can be a powerful tool to make these spaces even more engaging, responsive and dynamic.
 It can also fall flat and be an expensive investment if not managed properly.